xenharmonic-devs/sonic-weave/README.md

 sort()
 ```
 First results in `$ = [3, 5, 7, 11, 13, 17]` which gets reduced to `$ = [3/2, 5/4, 7/4, 11/8, 13/8, 17/16]`.
 Adding the octave and sorting gives the final result `$ = [17/16, 5/4, 11/8, 3/2, 13/8, 7/4, 2]`.

+Or the same with a oneliner `sorted(map(prime => prime rdc 2, primes(17)))` displaying the utility of *ceiling reduction* in a context where the unison is implicit and coincides with repeated octaves.

 ## Tempering
 In SonicWeave tempering refers to measuring the prime counts of intervals and replacing the primes with close (or at least consistent) approximations.